Mayuri-Chan/pyrofork/docs/source/topics/test-servers.rst

 Test Servers
 ============

-If you wish to test your application in a separate environment, Pyrogram is able to authorize your account into Telegram's test servers without hassle.
+If you wish to test your application in a separate environment, PyroFork is able to authorize your account into Telegram's test servers without hassle.
 All you need to do is start a new session (e.g.: "my_account_test") using ``test_mode=True``: